-Current liabilities: The decrease in current liabilities of \$1,406,000 is primarily due to a decrease of \$1,567,000 in accounts payable.
-The reduction is mainly attributed to a \$1,556,000 decrease in purchased power costs payable at year end.
-The decrease was partially offset by an increase in the current portion of long-term debt, due within one year of \$285,000.
+Current liabilities: The increase in current liabilities of \$4,179,000 is primarily due to an increase of \$3,105,000 in the current portion of long-term debt, due within one year.
+The increase is due to scheduled debt payments.
+There was also an increase in accounts payable of \$1,095,000.

-Net pension/OPEB liabilities: The net pension liability is reported by the Division at December 31, 2019 and is reported pursuant to Government Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
-For fiscal year 2018, the Division adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which significantly revises accounting for costs and liabilities related OPEB.
+Net pension/OPEB liabilities: The net pension liability is reported by the Division at December 31, 2020 and is reported pursuant to Government Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27.
+For fiscal year 2019, the Division adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which significantly revises accounting for costs and liabilities related OPEB.
 For reasons discussed below, many end users of this financial statement will gain a clearer understanding of the Division's actual financial condition by adding deferred inflows of resources related to pension and OPEB, the net pension liability and the net OPEB liability to the reported net position and subtracting deferred outflows of resources related to pension and OPEB.